AnswerDotAI/FastHTML-Gallery/applications/applications/cellular_automata/text.md

 + **Dynamic Grid Generation**: The automata grid is generated row by row, creating an animated effect.

++ **Server Side Session State**: The state of each in progress generation is stored by session ID on the server.

 ### Server-Side Logic

 The app uses FastHTML to define routes and handle the cellular automata logic on the server.
 Key routes include: